birkanigor/typescript-vue-tutorial/README.md

 using ajax call to update values in the app vue by changeExternal function call using intrnal change by by changeInternal function call

+v2-0: 01/07/2018
+The example totaly changed .
+Hello & Test components removed
+New components added : Header & Footer
+The version presents a basics of Nesting Components Principle